skjolber/external-nfc-api/README.md

 are supported and must be connected to your Android device via an On-The-Go (OTG) USB cable.

 # Supported tag technology
-The following tags are supported
+The following tags are supported by the service
+  * Mifare Ultralight familiy
-  * Mifare Ultralight (including Mifare Ultralight C, NTAG203, NTAG213, for some readers NTAG216)
+    * Mifare Ultralight
+    * NTAG 21x with FAST READ
   * Mifare Classic and friends
+    * Not recommended due to security and compatibility issues
-  * Desfire EV1 tags (no NDEF support).
+  * Desfire EV1 tags
   * [Host Card Emulation](http://developer.android.com/guide/topics/connectivity/nfc/hce.html) - interaction with Android devices.

+The readers can for the __most part can be enabled for all tag types at the same time__, including Host Card Emulation.

 Please note:
+ - Some readers only support a subset of the above tags
  - ACR 122U the Mifare Classic does not work well.
- - NTAG 216 is not for all readers
- - The readers for the most part can be enabled for all tag types at the same time, including Host Card Emulation.
+ - No built-in NDEF support for Desfire EV1 cards
+ - The service can be configured to only support NTAG21x Mifare Ultralight targets

+If you are only interested in the tag UIDs, there is a custom service for that which ignores tag data.
 # Troubleshooting
 Please report any issues to thomas.skjolberg@gmail.com.